frankfulness/vue-pocs/POC-Breakdown.md

 # ⛰️ Steps

-1. Scaffold all 3 projects (1 is stretch)
+1. Scaffold all 3 projects (1 was stretch, we got 4 total)
-2. Add the libraries to each project (validate the runs)
+2. Add the libraries to each project (validate running of apps)
 3. Figure out what is a great Accessibilty Paradigm for Ui to determine what components to use in all 3.
 4. Identify from the pros and cons of each, how the project can test all of them in same project.
 5. Hit a few cons from the research we have done.